 Ideally, the minimum and maximum temperatures would be within acceptance criteria.
 If there is a breach, then further investigation is needed to identify the cause.

 The mean temperature can be referred to either arithmetic mean temperature or kinetic mean temperature (MKT).
 Both mean temperatures are useful for determining temperature consistency.

 For data interpretation, evaluate the temperature distribution of the area and give details to why certain areas were colder or hotter.

 - If the temperatures were reasonable and stayed within the acceptance criteria then no action is required.

 - Conversely, if cold/hot spots were outside of the limit, then the report should include recommendations.

-The effect of temperature fluctuation can be minimised by altering: air flow, replacing old system to increase output, or simply "zone out" the area for storage of stock.
+The effect of temperature fluctuation can be minimised by altering: airflow, replacing the old system to increase output, or simply “zone out” the area for storage of stock.

 More information on temperature mapping can be found here:

 - WHO technical report series No. 961, 2015.
 “Temperature Mapping of Storage Areas” technical supplement.